 The InPen app serves as the face of Medtronic's Smart MDI System, which includes the continuous glucose monitor and smart insulin pen that communicate via Bluetooth with the app, called the "InPen: Diabetes Management App," which helps people calculate accurate insulin doses.

-Patients with diabetes may struggle to calculate an insulin dose based on their food intake or miss a dose when they are are busy or have an irregular schedule, said Diana Isaacs, director of diabetes technology education and training at the Cleveland Clinic.
+Patients with diabetes may struggle to calculate an insulin dose based on their food intake or miss a dose when they are busy or have an irregular schedule, said Diana Isaacs, director of diabetes technology education and training at the Cleveland Clinic.
 This can cause their blood sugar level to spike, leading to sensations of thirst and frequent trips to the restroom as well as increase the risk for long-term complications, Isaacs said.

 The system issues a "Missed Dose Alert" that helps to minimize the frequency of glucose highs and produces data for medical teams to review later.

-Based on the continuous glucose monitor's data, the app issues a recommended action when it detects that a person is having a blood pressure spike or hasn't had an insulin dose for a while.
+Based on the continuous glucose monitor's data, the app issues a recommended action when it detects that a person is having a blood sugar spike or hasn't had an insulin dose for a while.

 "Essentially, our Smart MDI system empowers individuals to spend less time thinking about diabetes and more time living their life," Dallara said.